acceleratescience/acceleratescience.github.io/_events/training-workshop-an-introduction-to-diffusion-models-in-generative-ai-3.md

 Lunch will be provided with the opportunity for networking during the breaks.

-Find out more and register [here. ](https://www.training.cam.ac.uk/apsci/event/5691056)F﻿urther information and registration coming soon.
+F﻿ind out more and register [here](https://training.cam.ac.uk/apsci/event/5906401).